vscode-reborn-ai/vscode-reborn-ai/README.md

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### June 27, 2023 (`v3.17.0`)

+- 🔧 [Fixes] Token count calculation bugs fixed.
+Updated to reflect new OpenAI pricing.
+- ✨ [Feature] Added support for the `gpt-3.5-turbo-16k` model.
+This model is a 16,000 token version of GPT-3.5.
+It's a good option if you need more tokens than the 4,000 token version of GPT-3.5.
+It's ~2x more expensive than `gpt-3.5-turbo`; however, it's still much cheaper than `gpt-4`. - *Thank you for the PR @raphael2692*
+- 🌐 [i18n] Added Traditional Chinese translation for Taiwan-based users.

 ### May 30, 2023 (`v3.16.5`)